Cerkoryn/Rewards-Sharing-Simulation-Engine/docs/configuration.md

 **--cost_min**: The lowest initial cost that a stakeholder can have (acts as the lower bound of the Uniform distribution that cost values are drawn from).
 The default value is 10<sup>-5</sup>, but any non-negative real number is accepted.
 ---
 **--cost_max**: The highest initial cost that a stakeholder can have (acts as the upper bound of the Uniform distribution that cost values are drawn from).
 The default value is 10<sup>-4</sup>, but any non-negative real number > **cost_min** is accepted.
 ---
+**--min_pool_cost**: The protocol-enforced minimum fixed fee that a stake pool must charge.
+Any pool cost lower than this value is automatically raised to match it.
+The default value is 0.
+---
 **extra_pool_cost_fraction**: When an agent operates one pool, then the cost of the pool is equal to the cost of the agent.
 However, in our simulation it's possible for agents to operate multiple pools, so we assume that each additional pool an agent operates costs a fraction of their initial cost, and that fraction is the same for all agents and dictated by this argument.
 The default value is 0.4 (i.e. that a second pool costs 0.4 times as much as the first), but any non-negative real number is accepted (if we assume economies of scale then this value must be < 1, but if we assume some